 This type of cable includes seven wires, and this RS232 wiring scheme has essentially become standard.

 Virtual null modem emulator

 As we already mentioned, a null-modem cable is not designed to provide high data transfer speed.
 In particular, the maximum speed of data transmission for a COM port is 115 kb/s.
 In practice, however, this speed is even lower, since it depends heavily on the length of the cable.

-To make your null modem data exchange faster and more efficient, you may use a dedicated null modem emulator - the software that is able to connect COM ports with a virtual null modem cable.
+To make your null modem data exchange faster and more efficient, you may use null-modem emulator - the software that is able to connect COM ports with a virtual null modem cable.
 Pairs of virtual serial ports created with Virtual COM Port Driver can communicate data in such a way that sent to one COM port, serial data is immediately available in the other port and vice versa.